 I am also a STEM Academic Conduct Officer, and a key element of this role is supporting the development of good academic practices.

-After gaining my first degree through the OU, I went onto a PhD (primarily biochemistry but some mathematical elements) at Gt Ormond Street Hospital (Institute of Child Health) in London, before returning home to Suffolk.
+After gaining my first degree through the OU, I went onto a PhD (primarily biochemistry but some mathematical elements) in London, before returning home to Suffolk.

 I am a Senior Fellow of the Higher Education Academy (AdvanceHE).
 I've recently completed an MSc with the OU (specialising in Science and Society) and an MA (specialising in Online Education and Disability).
 I've also just started another MA - this time in Inclusive Practices